Agk8907/Spark-App/README.md

 - Build with Expo EAS for iOS/Android
 - Or use Expo Go for development testing

-## 📝 License

-This project is for educational and demonstration purposes.

----

 **Built with ❤️ using React Native, Node.js, and Cloudinary**